New Zealand’s first proper international celebrity chef is just a down-to-earth girl who loves cooking.

 With multiple cook books, TV shows in nearly 80 countries and a groovy gold blouse over skinny jeans, she opened the Taste of New Zealand festival at Auckland’s Victoria Park and reckons New Zealand is the premiere food basket of the world.

 But Annabel Langbein insists she’s not a chef she’s a cook.
 What’s the diff, I asked?
 A cook is “more about home craft, nourishing people around you.
 Not about high performance culinary gymnastics.
 More love, resourcefulness, expedience and nurture.”
-Got it.

-Actually we just chatted really about her “overnight” success which has taken 20 years, but after 3 minutes I thought I’d better ask her one of the questions I had prepared earlier or I’ll have nothing to blog about.
+Actually we just chatted really about her “overnight” success which has taken 20 years, but after three minutes I thought I’d better ask her one of the questions I had prepared earlier or I’ll have nothing to blog about.

 This new one is Free Range in the City.
 I keep thinking Sex in the City – and I’m sure Annabel and Nigella would make an excellent TV series together.
 But I digress.
 This book (which I bought and had her sign like one of the groupies lined up earlier) has a whopping 220 recipes for city living – for those of us who don’t have acres of fresh produce in our gardens and maybe even have fussy kids to navigate around and lunchboxes to fill.

 How long did it take you to develop the 220 recipes, I asked intelligently.
 “I could have got up this morning and made three new ones,” she replied.
 Hmmm, writing that down.